-The first Northwest Japanese Amateur Golf Tournament was held on May 21, 1931, at Inverness Golf Course in Portland, Oregon, with clubs from Seattle, Tacoma, Vancouver, and Portland participating.
+The first Northwest Japanese amateur golf tournament was held on May 21, 1931, at Inverness Golf Course in Portland, Oregon, with clubs from Seattle, Tacoma, Vancouver, and Portland participating.
 Tournaments were held annually, even before the association was officially organized on May 31, 1936, with Thomas Masuda as president, J. Hayatsu of Tacoma as secretary, M. Matsuura of Portland as treasurer, and Dr. Tanaka, Henry Joruchi, T. Miyazaki, Masuda, and K. Uchiyama serving on the Board of Directors.
 The last tournament before evacuation took place on June 1, 1941, in Vancouver.
 At the end of the war, in 1946, the tournaments were resumed.